NIXKnight/Ansible-LinuxCommon/README.md

 * Installs `libpam-systemd` (only for Debian Jessie.
 See [this](https://serverfault.com/questions/706475/ssh-sessions-hang-on-shutdown-reboot) thread)
 * Check kernel version upgrade and reboots the server if there is a kernel update.

 bash.bashrc is a modified version of the default file that comes with Debian.
-The file includes shell customizations and logging.
-Shell logs are sent to user.info facility.

 Bits for `sudo` are added incase you have installed Debian/Ubuntu via CD/DVD.